Dive Deeper with Leah Carey

 LEAH: Welcome to Good Girls Talk About Sex.
 I’m sex educator and sexual communication coach Leah Carey and this is a place to share conversations with all sorts of women about their experience of sexuality.
 These are unfiltered conversations between adult women talking about sex.
 If anything about the previous sentence offends you, turn back now!
 And if you’re looking for a trigger warning, you’re not going to get it from me.
 I believe that you are stronger than the trauma you have experienced.
 I have faith in your ability to deal with things that upset you.
 Sound good?
 Let’s start the show!

 LEAH: Hey friends.
 Today, I’m excited to introduce you to Paulette.
 Our lived experiences are radically different.
-She’s in her 70s, I’m in her 40s.
+She’s in her 70s, I’m in my 40s.
 She’s African American, I’m white.
 She was raised Catholic, I was raised in a non-practicing Jewish home.
 She had a 38 year marriage, I’ve never been married.
 And yet, Paulette and I connected deeply on experiences of body image, how we experience turn-on and so much more.
 This is part of what I love about these conversations.
 While the details will be different for each of us, we can see and recognize each other through our stories about sex and sexuality.

 Paulette is a 72 year old cisgender female who describes herself as African American and Hispanic, straight, monogamous, single since the death of her husband, and post menopausal.
 She describes her body as thick.
 I am so pleased to introduce Paulette!